 Brittany Davidson, MD has an interest in clinical trials, patient preferences in cancer care and novel therapeutic agents.

-Rebecca Previs, MD is working on translating what is learned at the laboratory bench into better therapies for patients.
+Rebecca Previs, MD, MS is working on translating what is learned at the laboratory bench into better therapies for patients.
 Research interests include early phase clinical trials, novel therapeutics, the microenvironment, and personalized medicine, and gaining a better understanding of the immune microenvironment to determine how cancer cells evade discovery by our own immune systems.

 The gynecologic oncology fellowship program at Duke is designed to enable fellows to attain subspecialty certification.
 This training includes high volume clinical services as well as opportunities to train in both clinical and laboratory research to prepare for an academic career in gynecologic oncology.